big-owl/MySpringApplication/README.md

 ## Known Issues
 - I wanted my default home page to be an html file (index.html), but I kept getting 404 errors.
 Either no mapping could be found, or I was unable to get the ViewResolver to ignore the html files.
+- The application must be running (tomcatRun) before the "unit tests" can be started.
+Otherwise, you will get a "connection refused" message.
+This also throws off the test coverage metrics.

 ## References
 [Gradle Tomcat Plugin](https://github.com/bmuschko/gradle-tomcat-plugin)<br/>